MicrochipTech/ml-edgeimpulse-project-builder/README.md

 - The Edge Impulse SDK will automatically determine whether to include the CMSIS NN/DSP libraries.
 You can use `EIDSP_USE_CMSIS_DSP=0` and `EI_CLASSIFIER_TFLITE_ENABLE_CMSIS_NN=0` to manually disable this behavior.

+## Docker Build

+To launch Docker build for a specific target build arguments must be set as shown in the included example `.buildargs` files; for example:

+`$ docker build -f mchp-edgeimpulse-build.dockerfile -t atsamd21g18a $(cat atsamd21g18a.buildargs | awk '{print "--build-arg " $0}' ) .`

+See [packs.download.microchip.com](https://packs.download.microchip.com/) for device family pack listings.